nzbri/pd-apathy/DataOverview.md

 This contains some exploratory visualisations of the raw data: predominantly simple overviews of demographics and some quality control measures.

+All images are clickable links to the higher-quality PDFs.

 ### Demographic information

 The following figures show some simple, cross-sectional summaries of the